Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders: PROBLEM SETTING AND NOTATIONS

-lies in $[\Gamma^{-1},\Gamma]$. \end{proposition} See Appendix \ref{sec:proof_cmsm_implication} for a proof.
-Now, $\Gamma$ can be seen as a user-defined sensitivity parameter which measures the deviation from the usual $\mathbf{X}$-ignorability assumption: if $\Gamma = 1$, the CMSM becomes equivalent to $\mathbf{X}$-ignorability, as if all confounders were observed; higher values of $\Gamma$ assume a greater effect of the unobserved confounders on the treatment $T$ and a deviation from $\mathbf{X}$-ignorability.
-Under the model from Definition~\ref{def:cmsm}, we can now derive bounds for the CAPO and APO in the next section.
+We can show that the proposed CMSM~\eqref{eqn:cmsm_U} is equivalent to the one considered in \textcite{jesson2022scalable}, i.e.\ that it suffices to consider the case where $\mathbf{U}$ is equal to the potential outcome $Y(\tau)$ \parencite{robins2002covariance}.
+This idea is formalized in the following proposition. \begin{proposition} There exists a \textit{sensitivity parameter} $\Gamma \geq 1$ such that, for a given treatment value $\tau \in \mathcal{T}$, for all $(\mathbf{x}, \mathbf{u}, y) \in \mathcal{X} \times \mathcal{U} \times \mathcal{Y}$, under Assumptions~\ref{ass:positivity_cond_treatment} and \ref{ass:positivity_cond_outcome}, the CMSM from Definition~\ref{def:cmsm_U} is equivalent to the one from Definition~\ref{def:cmsm_Y}. \end{proposition} See Appendix \ref{sec:proof_cmsm_equivalence} for a proof.
+This result is similar to Lemma~1 from \textcite{tan2024model} with the MSM, in the binary treatment case.
+Note that $\Gamma$ can be seen as a user-defined sensitivity parameter which measures the deviation from the usual $\mathbf{X}$-ignorability assumption: if $\Gamma = 1$, the CMSM becomes equivalent to $\mathbf{X}$-ignorability, as if all confounders were observed; higher values of $\Gamma$ assume a greater effect of the unobserved confounders on the treatment $T$ and a deviation from $\mathbf{X}$-ignorability. $\Gamma$ is also sometimes referred to as a \textit{confounding strength} (e.g., \cite{jin2023sensitivity}).
+Practical choices of $\Gamma$ are detailed in Section~\ref{sec:real_dataset_exp}.
+Unless stated otherwise, all theoretical results from Section~\ref{sec:bounds_capo_apo} are now presented under the formulation from Definition~\ref{def:cmsm_Y}.